n1n1n1q/Artificial-Life-Simulation/README.md

 ## Back-end
 ### The architecture of the project
 The project is implemented in Python 3.11.
-It is highly recommended to use docker in order to run it.
 The external libraries used in the project are: PySide6 *(user interface and generation visualization)*, MatPlotLib *(the color submodule of the library, used for color manipulation)*, NumPy *(for optimizing operations with 2D arrays)* and their dependencies.
 The following modules are implemented:
 * *Cells* module, which contains cells' info and behaivours.
 The module is highly customizable and is developped in such a way that makes implementing new cell types very easy and quick.